-Tools to help change thinking and be happy
+Tools to help change negative thinking and be happy

-Exercise: All forms of exercise help to release endorphins, feel-good hormones.
+Exercise: reduces levels of the body’s stress hormones, such as adrenaline and cortisol.
+It also stimulates the production of endorphins, chemicals in the brain that are the body’s natural painkillers, mood elevators and feel-good hormones.
 Go for a walk in nature.
 It’s so envigorating to walk in the wind or rain, and really feel the elements.
 Walking is a brilliant stress-releaser and mood-booster.
 Rather than ruminating on your usual thinking patterns while you walk, really focus on the sights, sounds and smells.
 Be aware of the movement of your body.
 Look up at buildings or trees and notice the birds.
 Look down at the ground and notice plants or insects.

-Consciously focus on things that make you be happy
+Consciously focus on things that help you be happy

 Prioritise ways to Relax: Consciously choose to spend time on activities you love that nourish your soul.
 Feeling relaxed is the most important step you can take in order to easily change your life, and anybody can do it.
 With practice you’ll find it easier to step into a relaxed state more often, even when chaos reigns around you.